adavis0010/battle-tracker/README.md

-Many thanks to my friend [Joely Vernier](https://github.com/jorovernier) for her help on this project.
+Many thanks to my friend [Joely Vernier](https://github.com/jorovernier) for her help and guidance on this project.